Skip to main content

 • Zero Credits Earned

 Students who earned zero credits (all grades of W, U, WA and/or F) during a semester may be subject to the return of 50% of their federal aid.
-Barring the availability of information to ascertain the student’s last day of attendance at an academically related event, the Institute may assume the student has ceased participation in academic activities at the midpoint in the semester.
+Barring the availability of information to ascertain the student’s last day of attendance at an academically related event, the university may assume the student has ceased participation in academic activities at the midpoint in the semester.
 The student will be responsible for any balance from the loss of funding.

 • Financial Aid Proration For Students Enrolled Less Than Full-Time